AI Dental Receptionist HIPAA Compliance: A Dentist Guide

 Request a Dentivoice demo to see how it would work for your front desk.

-Dental receptionists routinely handle protected health information, including patient names, phone numbers, appointment times, reasons for visits, insurance questions, and recorded phone calls.
+Dental receptionists routinely handle protected health information, including patient names, phone numbers, appointment times, reasons for visits, insurance questions, and recorded calls.
+Each becomes PHI once it is tied to an identity.
+That is why even a routine confirmation call falls squarely under HIPAA privacy and security requirements.

-No. Using an AI dental receptionist does not transfer HIPAA responsibility away from the dental practice.
-The dentist remains accountable for how patient information is accessed, stored, and disclosed.
+No. Using an AI dental receptionist does not transfer HIPAA responsibility away from the practice.
+The dentist remains the covered entity and stays accountable for how PHI is accessed, stored, and disclosed.
+A signed Business Associate Agreement shares some duties with the vendor, but it never removes your obligation.

 Usually not.
-Generic AI tools are not designed for dental workflows, often store conversations indefinitely, and may not support HIPAA safeguards required for receptionist interactions.
+Generic AI tools are not built for dental workflows, may store conversations indefinitely, and often lack the HIPAA safeguards required for receptionist interactions involving PHI.
+They were designed for general tasks, not for protecting patient health information, so the compliance gap falls back on your practice.

 Topics